Prime Day 2020 Is Over: Here Are The Best 156 Deals You Can Still Shop

-Prime Day 2020 Is Over -- Here Are The Best 156 Deals You Can Still Shop at Amazon's Holiday Dash
+Here Are The Best 156 Deals You Can Still Shop at Amazon's Holiday Dash Sale Post Prime Day 2020

-Prime Day 2020 is over; however, there are loads of deals at Amazon's Holiday Dash event from Apple, Adidas, Uggs, Samsung, Fitbit, Toshiba, Sony and hundreds of other retailers that remain.
+Prime Day 2020 is over; however, there are loads of deals and deep discounts at Amazon's Holiday Dash event from Apple, Adidas, Ugg, Samsung, Fitbit, Toshiba, Kate Spade, Rebecca Minkoff, Sony, Amazon Devices and hundreds of other retailers.

 The company shared that during Amazon's Holiday Dash, there would be deals coming to over one million items across all different categories, on top brands such as Adidas, Lacoste, Keurig, Rachael Ray, Under Armour, Lucky Brand, Apple, Samsung, Nintendo, Levi's, Bose, Song, HP, Fitbit, Panasonic, Roborock, Toshiba, Sony, Coleman, Marvel, Ticwatch and more.

-The sale extravaganza kicked off the year's biggest shopping season with Black Friday, Cyber Monday and the subsequent winter holidays.
+The Amazon Holiday Dash extravaganza kicked off the year's biggest shopping season with Black Friday, Cyber Monday and the subsequent winter holidays.
 Other retailers are already gearing up to compete.
 Notably, Walmart just launched its Amazon competitor, Walmart Plus, on Sept.
 15.

 Take up to 80% off a range of products like Tumi luggage, Adidas sneakers and apparel, Tory Burch handbags, Eddie Bauer coolers, Soludos shoes, Levi's jeans, Skechers sneakers, Kate Spade handbags, American Apparel clothing, Frye bags and boots, Superga sneakers, Ugg boots, Alo Yoga leggings, electronics, home decor,women's clothing, kids' clothing, kitchen supplies, camping gear, travel gear, winter clothing, designer handbags, sweaters, jackets, sleepwear, designer dresses, sandals, sneakers, boots, designer sunglasses, activewear, designer backpacks, men's clothing, shoes, jewelry, loungewear, trendy tie dye items, and Rebecca Minkoff handbags.